unterpunkt9/Odin_Gamelift/README.md

         ProcessParameters = MakeShared<FProcessParameters>();

-    //When a game session is created, Amazon GameLift Servers sends an activation request to the game server and passes along the game session object containing game properties and other settings.
+    // When a game session is created, Amazon GameLift sends an activation request to the game server and
+    // passes along the game session object containing game properties and other settings.
-    //Here is where a game server should take action based on the game session object.
+    // Here is where your game server should take action based on the game session object.
-    //Once the game server is ready to receive incoming player connections, it should invoke GameLiftServerAPI.ActivateGameSession()
+    // Once the game server is ready to receive incoming player connections, it should invoke GameLiftServerAPI.ActivateGameSession()
     ProcessParameters->OnStartGameSession.BindLambda([=](Aws::GameLift::Server::Model::GameSession InGameSession)
         {
             FString GameSessionId = FString(InGameSession.GetGameSessionId());